-Training in computational and bioinformatics approaches to biological problems is an important part of the CCBB mission.
+Training in computational and bioinformatics approaches to biological problems is an important part of the CBRS mission.
 Each semester, we offer a variety of short courses each semester in diverse topics for learning computational approaches to solving biological problems.
-This year, some courses will be $30, others will be offered free.
-All meet for one day, lasting between two to three hours per course.
+Courses are $50.00.
+All meet for one day, lasting between two to four hours per course.

 Please read this disclaimer if you are using the UT ProCard for payment!

 This course introduces both principles and practice of scientific data visualization, especially as applied to large multivariate data sets.
 Will cover common methods of visually summarizing data and illustrating relationships between variables of various common types (continuous, categorical, etc.) as well as design concepts for increasing the clarity of quantitative graphical communication.
 Will introduce modern "grammar of graphics" ideas as foundation for thinking about, relating, and ultimately building new types of informative plots.
 Implementations of covered methods in both R and python will be presented.
 Students should bring their own laptops to the course.
 Installation of either R (with ggplot2 and pheatmap) or Python (with matplotlib, seaborn, plotline, and pandas).

 ABOUT THE INSTRUCTOR: Dennis Wylie joined the Bioinformatics group in 2015.
 He has experience in NGS data analysis including variant calling and RNA-Seq-based biomarker discovery and predictive modeling (classification, regression, etc.).
 Prior to UT, he earned a PhD in Biophysics from UC Berkeley applying stochastic simulation methods to problems in immunology, did postdoctoral work modeling the transmission of infectious disease, and spent six years as a bioinformatician in industry.